quantnetwork/overledger-sdk-javascript-v2/README.md

 npm install -g yarn
 ```

+> Note: For Windows users, please use git bash as the build currently uses UNIX-based commands.
+Furthermore, depending on your NodeJS installation, you might not be able to use any npm dependencies before you add nodejs and npm to your Environment Variables Path.
+For example, adding to Path: `C:\Program Files\nodejs` and `C:\Users\your-username\AppData\Roaming\npm`.
+You will also need to make sure you have 'make' installed for Windows.
+This is done by running git bash as administrator and installing make with chocolatey: `choco install make`

 Then, we can run build:

 ```
 yarn run build
 ```

->Note: For Windows users, please use git bash as the build currently uses UNIX-based commands.
-You will also need to make sure you have 'make' installed for windows.
-This is done by running powershell first as Administrator and then installing make with chocolatey: ```choco install make```

 This will build and link the packages together.